locustio/locust/docs/developing-locust.rst

 To develop while running a locust instance, run `yarn dev:watch`.
 This will output the static files to the `dist` directory.
 Then simply a locust instance using the `--modern-ui` flag.
 Vite will automatically detect any changed files and re-build as needed.
 Simply refresh the page to view the changes

-To compile the dashboard, run `yarn build`
+To compile the webui, run `yarn build`

 The frontend can additionally be built using make:
 ```bash